What is abuse, anyway?

 - Threatening to hurt yourself, especially when things are not going your way

-- Threatening to leave or divorce your partner
+- Threatening to leave or divorce your partner, threatening to not let them see their children

 - Demeaning your partner with frequent put-downs, name calling, blame, or humiliation

-- Saying things that are designed to make your partner feel “crazy” or “stupid”
+- Saying things that are designed to make your partner feel “crazy” or “stupid.”
+This is called gaslighting and you can read more about it here.

 - Always being right, never apologizing

-- Punishing your partner by refusing to talk to them or by withholding affection
+- Punishing your partner by refusing to talk to them or by withholding affection.
+This is called stonewalling and you can read more about it here.

 - Frequent mood swings, where one moment you are loving and affectionate, and the next moment you’re angry and threatening